scrabbletank/farhome-rules/rulesdoc.md

 ### Short Rest

 Short rests require an hour of uninterrupted rest to complete.
 During a short rest you may spend any number of healing surges to restore lost wounds.
 You regain mana equal to half your character's level, rounded up, with a minimum of 1.
+You only get the benefits of a short rest if you are able to complete it.
+Taking other actions, such as brewing a potion, breaks your rest.

 ### Long Rest

-Long rests require 8 hours of rest, with at most 2 hours of non-strenuous activity, such as keeping watch, preparing spells, brewing potions, etc. You automatically recover 1 wound and 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.
+Long rests require 8 hours of rest with at most 2 hours of non-strenuous activity, such as keeping watch, preparing spells, or brewing potions.
+You automatically recover 1 wound and 3 healing surges over a long rest, and you may spend any number of healing surges to restore wounds.
 You regain mana equal to 3 + your character's level.

 ### Exhaustion
 All adventurers need to rest from time to time, trying to do too much in a day can leave you exhausted.
-You can gain exhaustion from many places, from travelling too long, not taking rests, spells, or abilities.
-At 6 levels of exhaustion you drop dead.
+You can gain exhaustion from many situations, from travelling too long, not taking rests, spells, or abilities.
+At 6 levels of exhaustion your character drops dead.

 A normal travelling day is 8 hours.
 For every 2 hours you travel past 8 you must make an exhaustion roll.
 At 10 hours, you make a roll against 2 Bad dice, on fail you gain a level of exhaustion and can't travel further.
-The difficulty of this roll increases by 1 terrible die each roll past the 1st.
+The difficulty of this roll increases by 1 terrible die for each roll past the 1st.

 If you go more than 24 hours without taking a long rest you must make an exhaustion save against 2 bad dice and 1 terrible die.
 You make this check every 24 hours without a long rest.